square/square-java-sdk/doc/api/terminal.md

 # Create Terminal Checkout

-Creates a new Terminal checkout request and sends it to the specified device to take a payment for the requested amount.
+Creates a Terminal checkout request and sends it to the specified device to take a payment for the requested amount.

 ```java
 CompletableFuture<CreateTerminalCheckoutResponse> createTerminalCheckoutAsync(